-Object detection, segmentation and classification help in the healthcare sector by identifying and narrowing tumor regions and further classifying the tumor as malignant or not.
+This technique has considerably benefited the health care sector — identifying and narrowing tumor regions and further classifying them as malignant or not.

-Infosys worked with a large global retailer to extract and classify information from digitally scanned product art (SmartArt) so that the information was extracted correctly and could be further classified as contents, ingredients, instructions, etc. to make the information available on multiple channels for regulatory and compliance purposes.
+A large global retailer wanted to develop a solution to extract and classify information from digitally scanned product art (SmartArt).
+The company partnered with Infosys to develop an AI model that can extract information accurately.
+The information could be further classified as contents, ingredients, instructions, etc. This made the information available on multiple channels for regulatory and compliance purposes.

-As part of a prestigious global tennis tournament, using various CV-based algorithms, Infosys extracted various game insights to create highlights from various events, such as seeing players waving to the crowd, extracting the score from the video feed, recognizing players and determining the length of the time a particular advertisement or brand was featured in a video.
+As part of a prestigious global tennis tournament, Infosys extracted various game insights using CV-based algorithms.
+Event highlights, such as players waving to the crowd, extracting the score from the video feed, recognizing players, and determining the timeframe of a particular advertisement during the live telecast, were created.

-Similarly, for a large railroad company in the U.S., various assets spread across geography were identified and counted from a streaming video feed obtained using a train-mounted camera.
+Similarly, a large railroad company in the U.S. identified various assets spread across geographies with the help of a streaming video feed from a train-mounted camera.

-Some of the new problems we are working on with clients in the CV space include handwriting recognition in the context of know-your-customer forms that are written manually and need to be digitized, activity and pose recognition in a video, video synthesis, video summarization, and image captioning by leveraging state-of-the-art AI models and techniques such as 3D object detection, generative networks and single-shot learning.
+Other use cases in the CV space include the digitization of KYC form filling, activity and pose recognition in videos, video synthesis, video summarization, and image captioning by leveraging state-of-the-art AI models and techniques such as 3D object detection, generative networks, and singleshot learning.